Cataract Surgery in Canton, Alliance & Canfield, OH

 In 2011, femtosecond laser cataract surgery (FLACS) was introduced and is now promoted in many centers.
 The doctors at RVI have extensive experience with femtosecond laser cataract surgery, in fact Dr. Roholt was one of the first in the area to use this technology.
 Femtosecond laser cataract surgery is performed with a laser such as the LenSx™, Catalyse™ or others, which are used to make the incisions, open and soften the cataract, but has not been shown to improve the result of cataract surgery.
 As time passes and the laser technology improves, benefits may become more clear.
 Because the extra cost is significant, and since Medicare and Insurance do not pay, almost all patients opt for CustomCorrection™ with advanced technology ZeptoTM, or the traditional, gentle ultrasonic PE method.

 A new benefit in conjunction with ultrasonic cataract surgery method is the ability to use ZeptoTM.
 One of the most important steps in cataract surgery or lens replacement surgery is the capsulotomy or capsulorrhexis.
 The natural human lens, or cataract, is enclosed by a thin, saran-like sac.
 This “capsular bag” must be entered and peeled away to remove the lens.
-Currently, there are three ways to accomplish this: 1) the traditional cataract surgery method uses small instruments to peel it open, 2) femtosecond laser cataract surgery capsulotomy, and the latest innovation, 3) ZeptoTM
+Currently, there are three ways to accomplish this: the traditional cataract surgery method uses small instruments to peel it open; a femtosecond laser cataract surgery (FLACS) capsulotomy, and the latest innovation, the ZeptoTM

-The ZeptoTM uses an electronic pulse to instantly create a perfectly round capsulotomy, which likely helps in intra-ocular lens centration.
+ZeptoTM uses an electronic pulse to instantly create a perfectly round capsulotomy, which helps intra-ocular lens centration.
 The edge of the capsule is congealed for increased strength, which helps in avoiding complications such as tearing of the capsule edge.
 The ZeptoTM is even stronger than the traditional method, which itself is stronger than a FLACS capsulotomy (created by multiple rapid pulsations which cause an easily torn, serrated edge to the capsular opening).
 ZeptoTM is also less costly to the patient than FLACS!
 Go here for more information.